 In college, I graduated from “milk chocolate-flavor cocoa mix” to Nestle’s chocolate syrup with hot milk.
 The cocoa mix has 16 ingredients and the syrup has 12, three of which are food colors.

 If you grew up enjoying these options, then ignore the ingredient list–just enjoy it as a periodic treat.
-For me, everything changed when a friend treated me to Chocolat Chaud in Paris at his quiet neighborhood bistro.
+For me, everything changed when my friend Michel treated me to Chocolat Chaud in Paris at his quiet neighborhood bistro.